Name: Ivan K. Baldry

 Research interests: galaxy properties, population statistics and evolution; cosmology; astronomical instrumentation; stellar pulsations.

-LJMU: I started a lecturer position at Liverpool John Moores University in October 2005.
-My research is mainly in the area of galaxy properties, population statistics and evolution, in particular, how galaxies vary as a function of environment and how this relates to the forces shaping galaxy evolution.
+LJMU: I started a research and teaching position at Liverpool John Moores University in October 2005.
+My research is mainly in the area of galaxy properties, population statistics and evolution.
+This includes: measuring the galaxy stellar mass function, in particular to the lowest possible dwarf galaxy masses; how galaxies vary as a function of environment and how these relate to the forces shaping galaxy evolution; and measuring the properties of galaxy groups and how these relate to cosmological structure formation.
 Essential data are obtained from galaxy redshift surveys.
-The major ongoing survey that I am working on is the Galaxy And Mass Assembly project.
+The major surveys that I am working on are the Galaxy And Mass Assembly (GAMA) survey and the Wide Area Vista Extragalactic Survey (WAVES).

 JHU: At Johns Hopkins Univ., Physics and Astronomy Dept. from 2001 to 2005, my research was mainly in the areas of galaxy properties and evolution, and cosmology.
 I worked on analysis of the cosmic star-formation history from the present day spectra of galaxies and analysis of the bimodality in the color-magnitude distribution of galaxies.
 For this, I used data from the 2dF Galaxy Redshift Survey and the Sloan Digital Sky Survey main galaxy sample.
 For public interest, Karl Glazebrook and I created the Cosmic Spectrum page, which explains the color of the universe.